Grant Park

 Senator Raphael Warnock speaking about housing policy

-Statewide Georgia Recorder
+Downtown Georgia Recorder

 Senate Passes Bill Limiting Corporate Home Ownership to 350 Properties